 When the Elephant keeper brought food, the Elephant watched the Dog as he ate, and then took his own food.

-All the rest of their lives the Elephant and the Dog lived together in happiness.
+All the rest of their lives the Elephant and the Dog lived together.

 From More Jakarta Tales by Ellen C. Babbitt.